Skip to main content

 f.

-Communicate and collaborate with the client (or their substitute decision-maker) and the health care team and document the nursing diagnosis, decision, actions, and outcomes related to the medication administered or dispensed to the client.
+Communicate and collaborate with the client (or the client’s representative) and the health-care team and document the nursing diagnosis, decision, actions, and outcomes related to the medication administered or dispensed to the client.

 23.